 The noun-verb collocation (words that go together) is “to have an effect on” something or someone.

 The rain can have an effect on your mood.
 You can appreciate (be grateful, thankful for) the sound effects in a movie.
 You ask the doctor about the side effects of a new medication.
 Your positive attitude can have a good effect on others.

 Why not try coming up with (thinking of, making up) some sample sentences of your own?
 Taking the time to practice these two words on your own can really affect your language learning ability!
 (See what I did there?)

 Please let us know in the comments below if you have any questions about whether you should use affect or effect, and let us know if there are any other grammar points you’d like to see!

-Erin Duffin lives in Berlin, is an English teacher, yoga instructor, and still uses her personal favorite cheat-sentence, ‘The arrows affected the aardvarks’ to know if she should use affect or effect!
+Erin Duffin lives in Hamburg, is an English teacher, blogger, and yoga instructor, and still uses her personal favorite cheat-sentence, ‘The arrows affected the aardvarks’ to know if she should use affect or effect!
 Try saying that ten times fast!